-♦ Literals are not allowed

-- ◆ Logical 'and' operator has precedence over 'or' - ♦ Logical 'not' operator has precedence over 'and' - '?' placeholders can only appear after relational operators
+- ♦ Literals are not allowed - ◆ Logical 'and' operator has precedence over 'or' - ♦ Logical 'not' operator has precedence over 'and' - Properties cannot be compared against each other - '?' placeholders can only appear to the right of relational operators

 Before a Query is fully ready to be used, all parameters must be filled in.
 This is done by calling one of the overloaded "with" methods or "withValues".
 Invoking one of these methods returns a new Query instance, which contains all the parameter values specified up to that point.